ehovers10/dci/_chapters/knowledge-in-the-image-of-inquiry.md

 [^inclusion]:
     This is not completely true; we can make sense of one state strictly containing another.

-[^brisco]:
-    In one sense, Brisco and Green disagree in their beliefs.
-Brisco thinks it was the guy in room A that did it, while Green thinks it was the one in room B. They both think that the person who did it acted alone.
-In another sense, they agree in what they believe.
-Belief is functionally tied to action, and Brisco and Green are acting in very similar ways.
-While Brisco is putting the screws to the guy in room A, Green has got the guy in room B under a hot lamp.
-They both have drafted warrant requests, and have finger prints running through the database checker.

-[^centeredworlds]:
-    Perhaps not all relativists would be happy with this characterization, taking belief to be a three-place relation among a subject, proposition, and a perspective.
-But a perspectival proposition is itself a relation; curry that relation and you're left with a property.

-[^contextualistflavor]:
-    There are different flavors of contextualism (Stanley, DeRose, Glanzberg, etc) and the differences might make a difference for certain applications.
-But I'm happy to treat the version in the text as representative in regard to the issue of disagreement.

-[^ConversationalForce]:
-    The notion in the text of *contribution type* is related to Paul Portner's *conversational force*, which he sees of as a notion, distinct from illocutionary force, that has implications for aspects of the grammatical system relating to syntax, semantics, and pragmatics.

 [^QACongruence]:
     We'll revisit the anticipation and restriction of questions later on when we discuss focus and Q/A Congruence in [Dispute in Discourse](/chapters/dispute-in-discourse.html)

-[^supposition]:
-    They are also similar to suppositions in that they seem to be less than fully committal on the part of the speaker.
-Assertion is generally associated with a commitment that it generates for the speaker.
-This commitment involves some evidential relation between the asserter and the information conveyed, though it is controversial just what relation it is.
-But whatever the relation amounts to, it seems clear that we sometimes offer contributions to discourse that go beyond the evidence we have available.
-And we do this not just as a means of flouting the rules of discourse, but frequently in order to respect the project of the communicative exchange.

 [^connection]:
     Jonathan Schaffer {% include appendices/ref.html id="schaffer2005" o="" %} also explores of the nature of knowledge in terms of its connection to inquiry, though his development of the nature of inquiry differs from that in the text.

-[^command]:
-    Sometimes added to this list of contribution types is the *command*, which proposes a non-linguistic demand upon a participant in the inquiry.
-The appropriate response to such a contribution is to make the world such that the demand is met (or to reject the demand itself).

-[^mood]:
-    Each of these contribution types has an associated linguistic mood.
-Inquiry is a structured process, in which it is important not only what information is available but also how it is to be put to use in reaching the goal.
-As an implementation of inquiry, linguistic discourse has conventional means of representing how the information is being put to use by a contribution.
-But the scope of contribution types is not limited by the set of conventional moods.
-Nor do I think the concept of *linguistic mood* cuts along the same joints as that of *contribution type*.
-What is important for a contribution type is that there is a recognizably unique way in which information is put to use to further the goals of the inquiry.

 [^ability]:
     Is this true?
 Haven't I build *actual* collaboration into the framework by way of the sandbox?